 - Evaluation & Feedback

-Below you’ll find a walkthrough video and screenshots of what you will find in the new assignment features.
+Below you’ll find a walkthrough video and screenshots of what you will find in the assignment tool.

-This is a screenshot of the new assignment experience.
+This is a screenshot of the assignment tool.
 It has been streamlined to reduce scrolling and has clearer titles for the right side menu sections that used to be tabs.

 The main portion of the page has a space for the assignment name, grading options, due date, assignment instructions, attachment options, and one click buttons to record audio or video for the assignment.